Tr1ckX/Battleships_Sinatra_Week-3/README.md

   - passing information with params
   - using embedded Ruby in HTML
   - testing the pages on localhost with a rack app

+Lerning the Behaviour Driven Development
+  - Cucumber to expect what is going to happen
+  - Capybara to check if happens
+  - TDD and pair program to make it happen